Evidence Tools

 - Provider Education (Early Head Start, Home Visiting, WIC): Collaborate with Early Head Start programs, home visiting programs, and/or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) clinics to train staff to provide preventive oral health care to pregnant women and referrals to oral health professionals for dental visits.

-- Provider Education (National Organizations): Collaborate with national, obstetrical and/or nurse midwifery associations to train their members to conduct oral health risk assessments, provide preventive oral health care, and make referrals.
+- Provider Education (National Organizations): Collaborate with national nurse midwifery, and family practice associations to train their members to conduct oral health risk assessments, provide preventive oral health care, and make referrals s to oral health providers for care.

 - Teledentistry: Develop and provide training (or professional development) for oral health professionals at the state and/or local level about teledentistry (including state practice acts and reimbursement policies), and provide teledentistry services for pregnant women.